wahabs/Dulynote/README.md

-# Evernote Clone (name pending)
+# Dulynote

 [Heroku link (pending)][heroku]

 [heroku]: n/a

 ## Minimum Viable Product
-Evernote Clone (name pending) is a clone of Evernote built on Rails and Backbone.
+Dulynote is a clone of Evernote built on Rails and Backbone.
 Users can:

 - [ ] Create accounts
 - [ ] Create sessions (log in)